terrencepreilly/darglint/README.md

 - *msg_id*: The error code,
 - *obj*: The function/method name,
 - *path*: The relative file path.

+The message template can also be specified in the configuration file as the value `message_template`.

 *darglint* is particularly useful when combined with the utility, `find`.
 This allows us to check all of the files in our project at once.
 For example,